Building a Strong Foundation

 The best way to learn about the program at Hill is to talk to us and visit.
 If you would like to learn more we hope you will contact us, either through email or by calling the school to set up an appointment.
 We are proud of our program and eager to discuss it with you.

 The components of our Language Arts program are synergistic and designed to build good habits and foster a love of reading and writing.
-The students participate in Writing Workshop for sixty minutes, four days per week.
-The students are given ample time to learn the art of writing through learning various genres: small moments, opinions, letters and speeches, realistic fiction, fairy tales, non-fiction, and poetry.
-Reading Workshop includes meaningful experiences and methods of cooperative learning that include read-alouds, mini-lessons, meaningful conversations, buddy reading, guided reading groups, literature circles, and readers’ theatre.
-The Word Study program is based on the Wilson Foundation system of phonemic awareness, fluency, spelling, and sound mastery.
-Students are engaged through explicit, systematic, and multi sensory instruction based on individual needs.
+The students participate in Writing Workshop each day.
+The students are given ample time to learn the art of writing through learning various genres: personal narratives, opinions, letters and speeches, pourquoi, fairy tales, non-fiction, and poetry.
+Reading Workshop includes meaningful experiences and methods of cooperative learning that include read-alouds, mini-lessons, meaningful conversations, buddy reading, guided reading groups, literature circles, and readers’ theater.
+The Word Study program is based on The Science of Reading which incorporates the Orton-Gillingham methodology and all five pillars of literacy plus language comprehension, writing, and spelling.
+Students are engaged through explicit, systematic, and multi-sensory instruction based on individual needs.

 The curriculum follows the Investigation in Numbers, Data, and Space series which engages the range of learners in understanding and reasoning about mathematical ideas.
-Our substantive work, taught with manipulatives through activities, games and workbooks, includes areas of study in : numeration; addition, subtraction and the number system; 2D and 3D geometry; patterns, functions and change; measurement; fractions; and data analysis.
+Our substantive work, taught with manipulatives through activities, games and workbooks, includes areas of study in: Operations and Algebraic Thinking, Numbers and Operations, Money, Time, Measurement and Data, 2D-3D Geometry, Fractions, and Foundations of Multiplication and Division.

 The Social Studies program focuses on our immediate environment.
-Students learn about our school, our local community, and our bird sanctuary.
+Students learn about native birds, Middleburg as a Bird Sanctuary and our Hill School bird sanctuary.
 Students care for the birds by creating bird watching areas, feeding the birds, and creating suet recipes.
-The curriculum emphasizes learning as teachers introduce research techniques and methods to show students how to gather and organize information about birds and create an identification guide.
+The curriculum emphasizes learning as teachers introduce research techniques and methods to show students how to gather and organize information about birds.
 Students conduct independent research through reading, Internet sources, and observation, and they present information they discover both orally and in writing.
-Students also interview a variety of adults in our community to learn about their vocations, the challenges they face, and their role in the community.
-Students will also learn about their families and friends, and the greater world, as we read Flat Stanley and create life size Flat Me’s.
+Students will also learn the greater world, as we read Flat Stanley, create life size Flat Me’s, and study map skills.